 Housing costs if you're away from home

-You can continue to get universal credit housing costs paid for your normal home if you are away in some circumstances.
+You can sometimes continue to get the housing costs element paid for your normal home if you're away temporarily.

 - up to 12 months if you've left home due to violence or a fear of violence